ck-ws/ZfcShib/README.md

 ## Installation

-The recommended installation method is through [composer](http://getcomposer.org/):
+The recommended installation method is through [composer](https://getcomposer.org/):

-    php composer.phar require ivan-novakov/zfc-shib:1.*
+    composer require ck-ws/zfc-shib "^2.0.0"

-You can use this as a ZF2 module in a ZF2 MVC application or just as a library in any other type of application.
+You can use this as a Laminas module in a Laminas MVC application or just as a library in any other type of application.
 If you want to use it as a module, add the module name 'ZfcShib' to your application configuration.

 ## Basic usage